 The policies outlined on this webpage are for students participating in SLU-approved study abroad programs.
 Students participating in programs that are not offered through SLU should review the Non-SLU-approved study abroad program page for additional information on academics and finances.

-Saint Louis University students may be eligible to study abroad for a semester or
+Saint Louis University students may be eligible to study abroad for a semester, summer

-academic year during their sophomore or junior year.
-Students transferring to SLU
+or academic year during their sophomore, junior or senior year.
+Students transferring

 coursework within their degree program at SLU before they are eligible to apply for